Gadiguibou/gadiguibou.github.io/README.md

-# This is my blog's data
+# This is my wiki's data

 It uses [Jekyll](https://github.com/jekyll/jekyll) and GitHub Pages to generate a static site and publish it each time I push to this repository.